Make Sure Your Website is Editable

 These may be slightly uncomfortable questions to ask, but they can help you avoid ending up at a dead-end should you ever need to move your website.

 We are very open about this.
-We use WordPress and host on WPEngine.com.
+We use WordPress and at the time of writing this, our web host is WPEngine.com.
 When you employ our services you are paying for our expertise, not our software.